The gender shades audit

 In response the UK Government announced in August 2022 that it would investigate this bias in a range of medical devices to ensure that future devices work effectively for everyone.

-This blog is funded through EPSRC grant EP/W033615/1.
+This blog is funded by EPSRC on research agreement EP/W033615/1.

-Facing up to the problems of recognising faces #BlackHistoryMonth
+Facing up to ALL faces

 The police were waiting for Robert Williams when he returned home from work in Detroit, Michigan.
 They arrested him for robbery in front of his wife and terrified daughters aged two and five and took him to a detention centre where he was kept overnight.
 During his interview an officer showed him two grainy CCTV photos of a suspect alongside a photo of Williams from his driving licence.
 All the photos showed a large Black man, but that’s where the similarity ended – it wasn’t Williams on CCTV but a completely different man.
 Williams held up the photos to his face and said “I hope you don’t think all Black people look alike”, the officer replied that “the computer must have got it wrong.”